mattbatman/fsfe-notes/src/notes/06-server-setup.md

 order: 'f'
 ---

+After connecting to the server via SSH, Jem's first steps in setting up the server were to:

-1. Update software
+1. Update and upgrade the software
 2. Create a new user
-3. Make that user a super user
+3. Make the new user a super user
+4. Switch to the new user
-4. Enable login for new user
+5. Enable login for the new user by pasting the public key you used in Digital Ocean to an `authorized_keys` file
-5. Disable root login
+6. Log out from root and log back in as the new user
+7. Disable root login by locking permissions to the `authorized_keys` file and modifying a login configuration file

 ```bash
 # Update software